owings1/pytableaux/doc/logics/include/go/m.universal.rst

 variable.

-This is in accord with interpreting the universal quantifier in terms of generalized conjunction.
+This is in accord with interpreting the universal quantifier in terms of `generalized conjunction`.